 But in our hyper-connected, warp-speed world full of competing and changing demands, keeping things in our head is a shortcut to missing something important, and chews up the precious mental resources we need to actually get things done.
 Having a to-do list, and working it with a great process, can seriously help our productivity.

-A Google search for “to-do list app” returns 10.5 billion results.
-You’d have to look at 333 results per second, every hour of every day for a year to see them all!
+A Google search for “to-do app” in June 2021 returns 18.3 billion results.
+You’d have to look at 580 results per second for a year to see them all!
 And that’s before you consider all of the new posts that would be made while you’re wading through the earlier ones.

-Contrast that with a search for “effective task management”, which returns half a billion results.
+Contrast that with a search for “effective task management”, which returns a mere 300 million results.